microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 1. Commit the source code to your AzDO repo and push the code to AzDO.

-   > [!NOTE] The AzDO repo you choose above will be where the Pipeline Templates and the Export / Import Pipelines will run.
+   > [!NOTE] The AzDO repo you choose above will be where the Solution Pipeline Templates and the Export / Import Pipelines will run.
 Later when you create the Pipelines for your solutions you may need to reference this specific Project/Repo if you choose to source control your solutions in another repo in AzDO.

-### Create Pipelines for Import and Export of Solutions
+### Create Pipelines for Import, Delete and Export of Solutions

 Following the steps below to create the following pipelines based on the YAML in the DevOps Repo.
 These pipelines will run when you **Commit to Git**, **Import a Solution** or **Delete a Solution** from the App, respectively.